 What are the benefits of embarking on a long stay Goa holiday?

 Do you get to the end of your holiday and wish that you had even just a few more days left?
 We’re pretty confident that plenty of you reading this will agree, so we’ve dedicated this post to highlighting all the great things about a long stay holiday in Goa.
-Although you might not need much convincing that it’s a good idea, here we talk about how you can fill your days with new and exciting experiences, where you can go and find the very best beaches, and, of course, where we think are the best places to stay.
+Although you might not need much convincing that it’s a good idea, here we talk about how you can fill your days with new and exciting experiences, where you can go to find the very best beaches, and, of course, where we think are the best places to stay.

 Once in a lifetime experiences